tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 If you take nothing else from this essay, here’s what I hope you’ll hear:

-1.  **You can be happy doing great things, even if you’re struggling with being happy or doing great things today.**
+1.  **You can learn to be happy doing great things, even if you’re struggling with being happy or doing great things today.**

 2.  **You should try to do great things: desire is good, and it doesn't need to be a contract with yourself to be unhappy until you get what you want.**